 Scholarships and loans

-You can search all of our scholarships and awards in one place using our scholarships search tool.
+You can search all of our scholarships in one place.

 Examples of scholarships for students from the Middle East include:

-If life at Imperial was all labs and lectures, we wouldn’t have over 380 clubs and societies to get involved with, and state-of-the-art sports facilities right on campus.
+If life at Imperial was all labs and lectures, we wouldn’t have around 350 clubs and societies to get involved with, and state-of-the-art sports facilities right on campus.

 All of our clubs, societies and projects are open to all students, though below are some that you may find of particular interest.